ustwo/ustwo.com-frontend/README.md

 ### Browser compatibility

-We're aiming to support all evergreen browsers (Chrome, Firefox, Safari, Edge and Opera on all platforms) plus Internet Explorer 10-11 and Android Browser 4.2-4.4.4.
+We're aiming to support all evergreen browsers (Chrome, Firefox, Edge and Opera on all platforms), Safari on Mac and iOS, Internet Explorer 10-11 and Android Browser 4.2-4.4.4.

-In case you were wondering, we've chosen these as we wanted to be able to use [Flexbox](http://caniuse.com/#feat=flexbox).
+In case you were wondering, we've chosen these as we wanted to be able to use [Flexbox](http://caniuse.com/#feat=flexbox) and they happen to conveniently mostly overlap the visitor profiles from Google Analytics.

 If you see any misbehaviour with one of these browsers please open an issue!